Dividend aristocrats are exchange-traded companies that distinguish themselves by paying a constant dividend.

-In the high quality of the dividend aristocrats is certainly a disadvantage.
-So one can assume that investors have already priced in this stability and security in the stock price of the dividend aristocrats, which often leads to significantly higher valuations on the stock market.
-It should also be remembered that dividend aristocrats are very often only to have a high stock price on the stock market – that are overvalued based on fundamental criteria.
+In the high quality of the dividend kings is certainly a disadvantage.
+So one can assume that investors have already priced in this stability and security at the stock price of the dividend aristocrats, which often leads to significantly higher valuations on the stock market.
+It should also be remembered that dividend aristocrats are very often only to have a high stock price on the stock market – that is overvalued based on fundamental criteria.
 Patience is therefore required to find the right moment to buy a share – for example, when these stock companies are dragged down in the course of a crash on the entire stock exchange.

 It is safe to assume that the dividend kings will defend their “dividend aristocrat” status by all means.